COMCIFS/comcifs.github.io/changing_meanings_discussion_paper.md

-To avoid random or contrary redefinitions, datanames in a category may be redefined if and only if, for specified values of some other datanames, the redefined datanames take the values that they would have taken before the category was replaced.
+To avoid random or contrary redefinitions, datanames in a category may be redefined if and only if, for specified values of some other datanames introduced in the same dictionary, the redefined datanames take the values that they would have taken before the category was replaced.
 In other words, the old datanames are special cases of the new datanames.
 For example, a magnetic model reduces to the core model when the atomic moments are all zero, or a modulated model reduces to the core model when the modulation waves have zero period.
 It follows from this stipulation that datanames whose values do not depend on other datanames may not be redefined.

 One or more items in both the `refln` category and the `refine_agreement` category will require redefinition when the model or experiment changes.
-In general, any category to which extra key datanames are added will require redefinition of at least one non-key dataname.
+In general, any category to which extra key datanames are added will require redefinition of at least one non-key dataname if no new datanames are introduced.

 ### Usage example: core CIF